 Parking on the street is also possible provided you have plenty of coins for the machines.
 The capitol building looks truly awesome with a white marble exterior and a huge grass lawn surrounding it.
 It looks almost identical to the US capitol building in Washington D.C. and entry is free most days.

-I skipped the inside as my goal was to arrive in Mystic Seaport by 3pm, so I needed to give myself ample time for a nice walk around there.
-After the capitol building walk back downtown (click the link to download tour guide) to look for a place to eat.
+This huge shopping mall is right next to the State Capitol, just off I-95.
+If you are hungry you should pop in here as there are a huge number of fast food restaurants here.
 Like most US cities, Providence is not a food haven.
 Chain restaurants line the streets and the mall has the same sort of things on offer.
 Unless you are rich you will probably not be able to afford anything exciting to be honest.
 I had a couple of chocolate bars and some nuts which was enough for me anyway.

 Off to Mystic Seaport